thufv/mastery/readme.md

 # Mastery

 Mastery is a three-way structured merge tool.
-Here we submit our tool, all merge scenarios in our experiment and experiment results.

 ## User Guide